Home » Craft Room » Furniture and Home Decor » DIY Linen Tablecloth and Napkins

 Juliska Jardins Du Monde “Alcazar” Dessert Plate

-Thanks again for spending a few minutes of your busy day with me today.
-Know that you are appreciated and that I welcome each and every comment that comes my way.
-If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
-I usually send out 2-3 emails a week, so I won’t inundate your inbox…believe me, I’m sensitive to an overflowing email inbox!
+To ensure you don’t miss future content, pop your email in the pale green box on the right or click here.
+I usually send one email weekly, so I won’t inundate your inbox.
+I’m sensitive to an overflowing email inbox!

-So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle using the form on the right sidebar.
-It’s towards the top a bit.
-I have sent all my subscribers the link to the Subscriber Benefits Library, but if you missed it or misplaced it, drop me a line.
+So, if you’d like to participate in the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or use the form on the right sidebar.
+It’s slightly towards the top.

 Thanks for making my day by SHARING!!